shielsr/assignment-04/documentation.md

 - Homepage with introduction and different actions depending on user role
 - 'Signup' page to allow users to register to Carv
-- 'Login' page to allow users to start sessions Customer-only pages:
+- 'Login' page to allow users to start sessions

+Customer-only pages:
 - 'Create' page with a form for designing a pumpkin
 - 'Order' page with order details and the ability to change, cancel or confirm the order
 - 'Add' page allowing users to add another pumpkin to their order
 - 'My account' page showing the user's orders, with 'cancel' action on orders that are yet to be delivered
 - 'Thank you' page to show order completion

 Admin-only pages:
-- 'Admin' page showing all orders in the system
+- 'Admin' page showing all orders in the system as well as stats on sales

 <br>
 <br>

 ## Prioritised tasks:
-1. Design database tables in PGadmin
+1. Design database tables in pgAdmin
 2. Write classes and functions in Python to facilitate the user stories
 3. Use Flask to set up templates, routes, etc
 4. Use a combination of CSS and Bootstrap for the style and layout of the site
-5. Use SQLAlchemy and SQLite for CRUD actions on tables (creating, reading, updating and deleting data)
+5. Use SQLAlchemy and SQLite/Postgres for CRUD actions on tables (creating, reading, updating and deleting data)
 6. Use Jinja and Javascript for the functionality of the site
 7. Set up Postgres on Render.com and deploy app